oroosvall/swizzle/README.md

 git submodule update --init --recursive
 ```

+# Optional tools

+* bear - used to generate compile_commands.json for vscode setup

 ## Windows
 Installing the vulkan sdk is enough to have the `VULKAN_SDK` environment variable set.
 `VULKAN_SDK` must be defined as environment variable.